Course of Raku / Essentials / Strings

 say $product ~ ' costs $' ~ $price;

-Here is a few more special characters that have special meaning in double-quoted strings:
+Here are a few more special characters that have special meaning in double-quoted strings:

 The way you quote the string defines how Raku treats special characters.
 Consider these two examples: